Let's Talk

 AI Agent Development: How to Build an AI Agent + Cost in 2026

-Ask ChatGPT to check your flight, but it can’t take action without your input.
+Ask ChatGPT to check your flight.
+It can’t take action without your input.
 AI agents fill this gap.
-They can understand the context, take actions, and operate autonomously, which has increased its demand in the market.
+They understand context, take actions, and operate autonomously.

-An AI agent is a software program that can plan, take action, and even learn on its own from previous experiences without human intervention.
-They use AI technologies like machine learning, natural language processing to perform simple to complex tasks.
+An AI agent is a software program that can plan, take action, and learn from previous experiences without human intervention.
+They use AI tech like ML and NLP to perform simple to complex tasks.

 Key Takeaways